danbz/sotp_course/assignment.md

 ### Deadline

-date TBC January, 2022 midnight in any timezone.
+21st January, 2022 midnight in any timezone.

 ### Submission format